winitzki/scall/tutorial/programming_dhall.md

 Typeclasses can be implemented in Dhall via evidence values.
 Those values are used as explicit additional arguments to functions that require a typeclass constraint.

-With that technique, one can define different typeclass evidence values for the same type, if that is necessary.
+With that technique, one can define and use different typeclass evidence values for the same type, if that is necessary.
-This is similar to the way Scala implements typeclasses (except Scala makes evidence values into "implicit" arguments).
+This is similar to the way Scala implements typeclasses (except Scala makes evidence values into "implicit" arguments that the compiler inserts automatically).

+### Instances and evidence values

+Let us now clarify the terminology used with typeclasses, beginning with a definition that is sufficient for the purposes of this book:

+###### Definition

+A **typeclass** is a type constructor `P : Type → Type` together with some equations ("typeclass laws") that values of type `P t` must satisfy (for all `t : Type`).
+A **typeclass instance** is a type `t` together with a value of type `P t` that satisfies those laws.
+That value is called an **evidence value** for the typeclass membership of `t`.
+We say that a type `t` "has an instance" of the typeclass (or "is an instance" of the typeclass) if we are able to compute an evidence value of type `P t`.
+We say that we have "computed a typeclass instance for `t`" if we have computed an evidence value.
+We say that a function having an argument of type `t` "imposes a **typeclass constraint** on `t`" if that function has another argument of type `P t` (the evidence value) and assumes that the evidence value will satisfy the typeclass laws.

+###### Example

+Typeclasses as a language feature was first introduced in Haskell, where working with typeclasses requires two special keywords (`class` and `instance`) and special syntax for typeclass constraints (`Monoid m => ...`).

+In Haskell, typeclass evidence values (often called "typeclass dictionaries") must be unique and are always passed to functions automatically.
+Typeclass evidence values are not actually represented directly as Haskell values, but are defined via the special "class / instance" syntax.
+Let us clarify the terminology.

+Typeclass evidence values are also called **typeclass instances**.
+To "provide a typeclass instance" of typeclass `Show` for the type `UserWithId` means to compue a value of type `Show UserWithId`.

+To avoid confusion, keep in mind that an "instance of a typeclass" does not mean a type that belongs to a typeclass.
+An "instance of a typeclass" is a _value_ that provides evidence that a certain type belongs to that typeclass.
+In this book, we prefer to talk about "evidence values" for clarity.

+As Dhall does not support implicit arguments, all typeclass evidence values must be defined and passed to functions explicitly.

 In addition, Dhall's `assert` feature may be sometimes used to verify the laws of a typeclass.